 The cookbook reduction of the data reduction with the pipeline is currently ongoing and will be available as soon as possible at:

-Note that a cookbook is already included in the pipeline manual.
+Note that a cookbook is already included in the pipeline manual and in the reflex tutorial.

 If you use the X-shooter pipeline to reduce the data, please cite:

 Modigliani et al. 2010SPIE.7737E..56M